dreamcatcher-tech/network/Inbox/2024-11-19 1158 cursor needs foreach loops.md

 Common corrections in the ingestion pipeline might be useful ?

 Be able to process each file in full context, not in chunks, by processing in batches.

+Lacks large scale reasoning by way of looping a for loop over each file at a time.

+When reconciling, consider the changed file against every other file, and look for mutual changes.
+Then of all the changed files during recon, compare them with each other file one by one, making the next layer of changes.
+Continue until some stability threshold is reached.